 - lead a working group of 10 cities, European capitals and others that have specific issues and knowledge regarding the protection of urban public spaces.

-- lead the associate expert committee of more than 30 experts who take part in all the major project activities including the European Security Weeks, field visits in the pilot cities, and the working groups.
+- lead the associate expert committee of 15 experts who take part in all the major project activities including the European Security Weeks, field visits in the pilot cities, and the working groups.

 - lead the working groups on European standards and transnational cooperation set up with the partners from the 10 associated cities and the expert advisory committee.